digitalbond/Redpoint/README.md

 This script requires NMAP to run.
 If you do not have nmap download and Install Nmap based off the nmap instructions.
 	http://nmap.org/download.html

- 1) Windows
+#####Windows

-	a) After downloading bacnet-discover.nse you'll need to move it into the NSE Scripts directory, this will have to be done as an administrator.
+After downloading bacnet-discover.nse you'll need to move it into the NSE Scripts directory, this will have to be done as an administrator.
 Go to Start -> Programs -> Accessories, and right click on 'Command Prompt'.
+Select 'Run as Administrator'.

-Select "Run as Administrator. move BACnet-discover-enumerate.nse C:\Program Files (x86)\Nmap\scripts
+	move BACnet-discover-enumerate.nse C:\Program Files (x86)\Nmap\scripts

- 2) Linux
+#####Linux

-	a) After Downloading BACnet-discover-enumerate.nse you'll need to move it into the NSE Scripts directory, this will have to be done as sudo/root sudo mv BACnet-discover-enumerate.nse /usr/share/nmap/scripts
+After Downloading BACnet-discover-enumerate.nse you'll need to move it into the NSE Scripts directory, this will have to be done as sudo/root.

+	sudo mv BACnet-discover-enumerate.nse /usr/share/nmap/scripts

 ####Usage

-  1) Inside a Termanial Window/Command Prompt use one of the following commands where <hosts> is the target you wish you scan for BACNet
+Inside a Terminal Window/Command Prompt use one of the following commands where <host> is the target you wish you scan for BACNet.

-	a) Windows: nmap -sU -p 47808 --script BACnet-discover-enumerate <host>
+	Windows: nmap -sU -p 47808 --script BACnet-discover-enumerate <host>

-	b) Linux: sudo nmap -sU -p 47808 --script BACnet-discover-enumerate <host>
+	Linux: sudo nmap -sU -p 47808 --script BACnet-discover-enumerate <host>

-  2) To speed up results by not performing DNS lookups during the scan use the -n option, also disable pings to determineif the device is up by doing a -Pn option for full results
+To speed up results by not performing DNS lookups during the scan use the -n option, also disable pings to determineif the device is up by doing a -Pn option for full results.

-	a)  nmap -sU -Pn -p 47807 -n --script BACnet-discover-enumerate <host>
+	nmap -sU -Pn -p 47807 -n --script BACnet-discover-enumerate <host>

 ####Notes